grucloud/grucloud/docusaurus/docs/google/GoogleGettingStarted.md

     ✓ VmInstance 1/1
 1 resource deployed of 1 type and 1 provider
-Running OnDeployedGlobal resources on 1 provider: google Command "gc a" executed in 21s
+Running OnDeployedGlobal resources on 1 provider: google Command "gc a -f" executed in 29s

 ```

 Congratulations!
 Your first cloud resource deployed automativally with GruCloud.